JosePT16/ArtRoom_AI/README.md

 ArtRoom AI is an interactive Streamlit application that combines four AI capabilities:

-1. A retrieval-augmented chatbot (RAG).
+1. A retrieval-augmented chatbot (RAG) and langchain structure.

 2. Text-to-image generation,

 3. Image-to-image artistic transformation,

-4. A custom fine-tuned diffusion model
+4. Generation and use of custom fine-tuned diffusion model

+5. Prompt enhancing using GPT

 ## FEATURES